Chocolate Pistachio Bundt Cake with Pudding Mix

 This unique recipe is also uniquely made.

-1. Combine the cake mix, pudding, eggs, water and vegetable oil using a hand-mixer.
+1. Combine the cake mix, pudding, eggs, water, and vegetable oil using a medium speed electric mixer.

 chocolate pistachio bundt cake batter